vuestorefront/vue-storefront/packages/docs/integrate/custom-integration.md

 }
 ```

 You're done with the `/nuxt` directory.
-At this point, your integration is an empty shell and delivers no functionality, but you can register it in your project already!
+At this point, your integration has no functionality, but you can already register it in your project!

 ## Registering custom integration